-- This is the risk that Environmental, Social or Corporate Governance concerns, including climate change, have a financially material impact on the return of the Scheme's assets. - The Trustee manages this risk by investing in well-respected investment managers where ESG principles are an established part of the investment decision making process and by regularly reviewing the ESG scoring of the investment consultant's scoring of the Scheme's managers.
+- This is the risk that ESG concerns, including climate change, have a financially material impact on the return of the Scheme's assets. - The Trustee manages this risk by investing in well-respected investment managers where ESG principles are an established part of the investment decision making process and by monitoring Mercer's ESG assessments of the Scheme's managers.